thesquaredev/website-staging/src/pages/home/2-imageText.md

 backgroundSize: contain
 ---

-Increasing data volumes as well as increasing data complexity are currently forcing industries to look for solutions to reduce data processing costs.
-Our solutions provide a way to reduce data complexity, combine them with external sources and give your company 360 view of it's data as well as new insights.
+Your organisation's internal data might be BIG, but still, it's not enough to meet today's data challenges.
+We believe it's because, it's only _part of a whole_.

+We make it possible to integrate your internal data to external data sources and generate more knowledge, empowering you to achieve a true 360° view of your business.
+We leverage artificial intelligence (AI) methodologies and the cloud, to connect what matters and provide intelligent insights.